oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ```
 If you'd rather use Yarn or Docker, follow the instructions at [jhipster.tech](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users).

 Generate the microservices architecture using the [reactive microservices example](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl) from JHipster.
-Create folder for the project and run:
+Create a folder for the project and run:

 ```shell
 jhipster jdl reactive-ms